HeimdallILVU/RF-Double-Stage-Amplifier-ENSEA/README.md

-# Frequency Downshifting Module Project
+# Double Stage Amplifier Project

 ## Overview
 This project aims to develop a frequency downshifting module using off-the-shelf Surface-Mount Device (SMD) components.
 The module addresses a specific issue faced by Mr. Bares, who needs to shift the frequency emitted by his WiFi emitter from the busy 2.4GHz band to a lower 869MHz band.
 This module will be placed between the emitter and a modified 869MHz compatible antenna.